 Cars and bankruptcy - Case Study Number 1

-If you have not yet read the law set out in the Insolvency Act regarding this issue and wish to do so click here now.
+If you have not yet read the law set out in the Insolvency Act in respect of cars please follow this link.

 Following a long term illness Peter got into financial difficulty.
 During that period "Peter had to rob Paul" to enable any payments to be made against his eight credit card balances.
 Although Peter has now regained his health and has restarted PAYE employment he had to petition for his bankruptcy.
 Peter lives twenty miles away from his place of employment and needs his two year old Ford Focus to get to work.
 The car is valued at £7000.